lellolillili/rallymodemod/doc/notes.md

 # TODO: Next release

-* subs "turn left/right" to "SL/SR" everywhere.
+* there are occasional "turn left/right" to "SL/SR" everywhere.
 * symbols.ini should be in the codriver folder
 * merge the distance call into the actual call, so you can use phrases with distances in them, e.g., 30 right, continues over 30, etc
 * "options" field